Interfacial Magnetic Anisotropy of Iron-Adsorbed Ferroelectric Perovskites: First-Principles and Machine Learning Study: Results and discussion

-Having established the interface between the Fe monolayer and ABO$_3$ substrate, we first studied the MAE of the Fe monolayer on the unpolarized ABO$_3$ structures with the centrosymmetric structure shown in Figure~\ref{struc}(a).
+We utilized the slab model, as shown in Fig.~\ref{struc}(b), to examine the interplay between the MAE and the spontaneous polarization of various ABO$_3$ materials.
+To achieve an equilibrium interfacial structure, we fully relaxed the top three layers of the ABO$_3$ substrate and the adsorbed Fe atoms within the same crystal symmetry.
+The bottom four layers were fixed to preserve the bulk structure to clearly capture the effect of spontaneous polarization on the MAE of the adsorbed Fe.
+The polarization direction depends on the relative displacement of BO$_6$ octahedra within the ABO$_3$ unit cell.
+When the octahedra is displaced towards the adsorbed Fe layer, the polarization becomes negative.
+Conversely, displacement in the opposite direction leads to positive polarization.
+Having established the interface between the adsorbed Fe and ABO$_3$ substrate, we first studied the MAE of the Fe adsorbate on the unpolarized ABO$_3$ structures with the centrosymmetric structure shown in Fig.~\ref{struc}(a).
 The MAE $\eta$ is the energy required to change the direction of magnetization from the out-of-plane direction to the in-plane direction in the magnetic thin film material, defined as

 where $E_\mathrm{tot}(S_\rightarrow)$ and $E_\mathrm{tot}(S_\uparrow)$ are the total energies for the systems with the in-plane ($S_\rightarrow$) and out-of-plane ($S_\uparrow$) spin configurations, respectively.
 A positive (negative) value of the MAE means that the spin prefers the out-of-plane (in-plane) direction.
-The MAE arises from the SOC effect, where the orbitals of atoms affected by the crystal field interact with spins~\cite{daalderop1990first}.
-To explore the effects of FE substrates alone on the MAE of the Fe monolayer, excluding the strain effect, we evaluated $\Delta\eta_\mathrm{Fe}$ defined as
+The MAE arises from the SOC effect, where the orbitals of atoms affected by the crystal field interact with spins.\cite{daalderop1990first} So, it is also called magneto-crystalline anisotropy energy (MCA).
+To explore the effects of FE substrates alone on the MAE, excluding the strain effect, we evaluated $\Delta\eta_\mathrm{Fe}$ defined as